 Click here to download this bio in PDF format

-Serafin Quartet debuted at Weill Recital Hall at Carnegie Hall in 2004 and has consistently received superlatives in the press and ovations in the concert hall.
-New York Concert Review lauded the quartet for "ensemble and intonation ... above reproach," and described their Puccini as "suave and stylish!" their Debussy as "a shapely, finely conceived account" and their Haydn as having "rhythmic vitality and taut ensemble..."
+Serafin String Quartet debuted at Weill Recital Hall at Carnegie Hall in 2004 and has consistently received superlatives in the press and ovations in the concert hall.
+Their recent recordings on Naxos (2013) and Centaur (2010) have received overwhelming critical acclaim including in Fanfare, The Strad, American Record Guide and Gramophone.
+The Quartet's Naxos world premiere recording featuring works by Jennifer Higdon was listed among the "Top Ten 2013 Recordings" in Philadelphia's City Paper.
+New York Concert Review has lauded the Quartet's live performances for "ensemble and intonation ... above reproach," and described their Debussy as "a shapely, finely conceived account" and their Haydn as having "rhythmic vitality and taut ensemble..."

 Copyright © 2014, Serafin String Quartet.
 All Rights Reserved.

 Photos in this site by Conrad Erb | Site designed at 15WestBellamy.com